asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 Next step is EBS3, as far as I think that's there, the latest step with additional features like foreground erasure coding and compression.
-So not only somewhere in the background, but also in the write path.
+Not only somewhere in the background, but also in the write path.
 And I'm going to be talking about that.
 They mentioned a feature called auto performance level, but I don't think they elaborate in the paper on what that actually is.
-So I'm not going to be talking about that at all.
+I'm not going to be talking about that at all.

 They talk about the logical failure domain, which is their response to challenges of availability.
 I'm going to be talking about that later.